dotnet/AspNetCore.Docs/aspnetcore/signalr/scale.md

 This approach to scale-out has several advantages over the Redis backplane alternative:

-* The SignalR app can scale out without requiring sticky sessions, because clients are immediately redirected to the Azure service when they connect.
+* Sticky sessions, also known as [client affinity](/iis/extensions/configuring-application-request-routing-arr/http-load-balancing-using-application-request-routing#step-3---configure-client-affinity), is not required, because clients are immediately redirected to the Azure SignalR Service when they connect.
-* The SignalR app can scale out based on the number of messages sent, while the Azure service automatically scales to handle any number of connections.
+* A SignalR app can scale out based on the number of messages sent, while the Azure SignalR Service automatically scales to handle any number of connections.
 For example, there could be thousands of clients, but if only a few messages per second are sent, the SignalR app won't need to scale out to multiple servers just to handle the connections themselves.
-* The SignalR app won't use significantly more connection resources than a web app without SignalR.
+* A SignalR app won't use significantly more connection resources than a web app without SignalR.

 For these reasons, we recommend the Azure SignalR Service for all ASP.NET Core SignalR apps that run on Azure, including App Service, VMs, and containers.